ygit/ygit/README.md

 ### Hi there 👋

+Yogesh is an iOS Frameworks Engineer with more than 6 years of experience.
+He has built some widely used consumer Apps & B2B SDKs at companies like CleverTap, WebEngage & Haptik.
+He is very active in the Open Source Community & has worked to build a flourishing iOS / Swift India Developer Community.
+You can easily chat with him about Italian football, Tolkien's Middle Earth & the origins of Laniakea Supercluster.

 <!--
 **ygit/ygit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.